 As We Keep Saying – It’s Not Just a Headache

-With the good medicines we have now people have noticed another thing about migraine headaches.
-After taking the right medicine the headache, nausea, and other more obvious and awful symptoms ease and within a few hours go away.
-But there are other less obvious symptoms such as no motivation, little energy, and dragging tiredness might stay around a bit longer.
+With the good medications we have now people have noticed another thing about migraine headaches.
+After taking the right medication, the headache, nausea, and other more obvious and awful symptoms ease and within a few hours go away.
+But there are other less obvious symptoms of which we become aware when those worse symptoms are gone.
+Such as no motivation, little energy, and dragging tiredness that might stay around a bit longer as the medicine starts to work.
 When one is crushed by a headache and nauseated to near vomiting it’s hard to worry about or maybe even notice these other symptoms.
 But people who get migraines have noticed that when the bigger problems are gone the smaller ones are easier to see.
+It’s not just a headache, it’s a whole body illness.
 Once the right medicine has time to be fully effective the person feels just fine.

-The Benefit, If There is One, of Migraine Headaches and Syndrome
+The Benefit, If There is One, of Migraine Headaches and Migraine Syndrome

 There’s an old folklore saying in medicine.
 If you want to live a long and healthy life, develop a minor medical condition at a young age, and then take care of that condition and yourself for the rest of your life.
-Though you might feel like you want to die in the midst of that worst migraine, migraine syndrome is one of those minor medical conditions.
+Though you might feel like you want to just plain die and get it over with in the midst of that worst migraine, migraine syndrome is one of those minor medical conditions.

 The Lifelong Migraine Syndrome Benefit

 Migraines don’t kill you.
-They make you sensitive to your surroundings and make you get to know yourself.
-They make you aware of what is good for your health and what bad behaviors you need to avoid.
+They make you sensitive to your surroundings and sort of force you get to know yourself.
+Migraines can make you aware of what is good for your health and what bad behaviors you need to avoid.
 They make you examine more carefully what and when you eat and drink.
-Maybe you’ll decide to cut back on alcoholic beverages.
-Or, that you will want to smoke less.
-Follow a better schedule, get regular exercise and sleep.
-Stay away from too much stress and get away from stress if it comes your way.
-And you’re motivated to see your doctor now and again for your headaches.
-A good roadmap, indeed, for a long and healthy life.
+Maybe you’ll decide to cut back on alcoholic beverages or to smoke less.
+You might considered following a better schedule and to get regular exercise and reserve adequate time for sleep.
+Realize that you need to stay away from too much stress and get away from stress if it comes your way.
+And, last but not least, you’re motivated to see your doctor now and again for your headaches.
+Pain is a great motivator.
+So, oddly enough, your suffering provides for you a good roadmap for a long and healthy life.